zaaack/statical-ghost/README.md

 ```
 <current directory>
   |-posts   # for your markdown posts, supports sub directory
+  |-files   # files below this directory will be copied to /public
   |-public  # this directory include the generated blog site
   |-tmp     # temp directory, speed up generating
   |-themes  # ghost themes